tigase/tigase-server-documentation/docs/Administration_Guide.rst

    c2s/ports[i]=5222,5223

-where `c2s/ports` was name of property, `[i]` defined that type of value is array of integers, and `5222,5223` was comma separated list of values.
+where ``c2s/ports`` was name of property, ``[i]`` defined that type of value is array of integers, and ``5222,5223`` was comma separated list of values.

-This format worked but in fact `c2s/ports` was not name of property you configured but key which was later split on `/` char to parts which defined by names path to property which name was in last part.
-From that you can see that it was domain based setting of properties.
+This format worked but in fact ``c2s/ports`` was not name of property you configured but key which was later split on ``/`` char to parts which defined by names path to property which name was in last part.From that you can see that it was domain based setting of properties.

-Except from this multi-part keys we also used properties starting with `--` which were global properties accessible for every part of application, i.e.: to add new component and set some properties you needed to write:
+Except from this multi-part keys we also used properties starting with ``--`` which were global properties accessible for every part of application, i.e.: to add new component and set some properties you needed to write:

 .. code::